bmc/brizzled/source/_posts/2012-02-14-simple-address-standardization.markdown

   [GitHub repository][SmartyStreets-Github] that contains sample code for Java, Python, C#, Ruby and Javascript.

+Another option is [Gisgraphy][].
+Gisgraphy is an open source geocoding product, which you can download and run locally.
+If you want to use the REST API on their server, they have a premium service; however, hosting the data locally, providing your own REST service, appears to be free.
+Of course, if you use this solution, you're responsible for keeping the software and the data up-to-date, as well as providing a local server to run the software.

 Let's reimplement our service in terms of SmartyStreets.
 There are a few caveats to note: